Chillu1/ModiBuff/Docs/Notes.md

 ## Temp Notes

+EffectOnEvents setup works differently than ModifierRecipe.
+Should probably have a ModifierEventRecipe setup instead.
+Ex. always on init, always revert effect when modifier is remvoed?

+EffectOn Event in ModifierRecipe?
+Or modifiers don't know about events, and we do the add/remove manually?

 We could merge interval & duration to one component, by having a separate duration timer (that updates every interval amount?)
 But then we're kind of forcing interval to be a multiple of duration.